 You will write on one of these books, of your choice, for your second paper; you do not need all of them unless you are interested in them for your own purposes.
-The first four have been ordered in the bookstore for this class; the others you will have to find on your own in a bookstore or library.

 Barry Glassner.
 The Gospel of Food (Ecco, 2007).